samoscon/samoscon.github.io/_posts/2025-11-22-members activities framework.md

 handle the request.
 </p>
 <p>Therefor your client project needs an <b>index.php</b> file in the
-root folder of the client project with the following content:</p>
+root folder of the client project with the following content:
 <code>
 <ol>
 	<li><p><i><cite>include './vendor/autoload.php';</cite></i></p></li>